Zūm wants to use its electric school buses to send power back to the electrical grid – TechCrunch

 This scope of the partnership, while a creative way to repurpose school bus fleets, is becoming more common in the electric vehicle industry.
 As EV ownership increases, companies like Zūm are recognizing the need for a give-and-take when it comes to an increasingly strained energy grid.
 This week, mobility company Revel announced it would work with GridRewards, an app that offers similar services to AutoGrid, in order to adjust its e-moped fleet charging schedule so it can provide power back to the grid if needed.

-School buses do present a big opportunity for such energy sharing, today more than ever.
-The Biden Administration has proposed a $25 billion investment in electric school buses.
-There are more than 500,000 yellow school buses transporting over 27 million students everyday.
+School buses present a big opportunity for such energy sharing, today more than ever.
+The Biden administration has proposed a $25 billion investment in electric school buses.
+There are more than 500,000 yellow school buses transporting over 27 million students every day.

-The companies plan are launching the partnership in San Francisco, where Zūm has a fleet of 206 school buses, and in Oakland Unified School District, where it has 70 buses, according to Narayan.
-Zūm does have aspirations to expand nationwide.
-The company already works with schools districts in California, as well as Seattle, Chicago and Dallas, and it’s targeting Washington D.C. next.
+The companies are launching the partnership in San Francisco, where Zūm has a fleet of 206 school buses, and in Oakland Unified School District, where it has 70 buses, according to Narayan.
+Zūm also has aspirations to expand nationwide.
+The company already works with schools districts in California, as well as Seattle, Chicago and Dallas, and it’s targeting Washington, D.C. next.

 “The transition to EVs for the school transportation sector will play a critical role in helping communities improve air quality and environmental health for student passengers and area residents,” the company said in a statement.